SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/digital-guardian-source.md

 tags:
   - cloud-to-cloud
   - digital-guardian
-description: The Digital Guardian Source provides a secure endpoint to receive authentication logs from the Cybereason Malops API.
+description: Learn how to collect export data from the Digital Guardian and send it to Sumo Logic.
 ---
 import CodeBlock from '@theme/CodeBlock';
 import ExampleJSON from '/files/c2c/digital-guardian/example.json';